JoyangAR/Sql-Server-Manager-Lite/README.md

 ## Acknowledgments

 This application's original code was authored by Martin P. Rizal.
-Unfortunately, I couldn't find a GitHub repository for Martin P. Rizal, and their SourceForge account has been inactive for the past 7 years.
+Unfortunately, I couldn't find a GitHub repository for Martin P. Rizal, and his SourceForge account has been inactive since 2016.
 I express our gratitude to Martin P. Rizal for the foundational work in creating this tool.

 Iv've done my best to update and improve the application.
-Some features may not be fully operational in Integrated mode (System.Data.SqlClient), and a few are commented out due to mysterious errors or forgetfulness – they might need replacement or have already been replaced.
+Some features may not be fully operational, and a few are commented out due to mysterious errors or forgetfulness – they might need replacement or have already been replaced.
 I appreciate your understanding and patience!

 ## Getting Started